Resort Dorset on FacebookResort Dorset on TwitterResort Dorset on Instagram

 Shopping – OK I get it, kids don’t always like shopping, but we mums do and Bridport’s Saturday and Wednesday markets have lots of unique stalls: you’ll find vintage clothing, Dorset art, ceramics, bric-a-brac, wooden walking sticks and, of course, a few kids’ toys.
 There’s also one of the best independent toy shops in Dorset, on East Street.
 You should also head to Bridport’s vintage quarter where you will find many interesting shops to explore.

-Woods – we all love a trip to the woods, especiallly in the May half-term when everything is popping with colour, a mix of Dorset bluebells and wild garlic.
+Woods – we all love a trip to the woods, especiallly in the October half-term when the leaves start to change colour and crunch underfoot.
 We particularly love Thorncombe Woods, near Dorchester, Moors Valley Country Park, which is located on the Dorset/Hampshire border, and the fabulous New Forest too.
 If the kids’ legs get tired start a treasure hunt; we hide chocolate coins as we go along for the kids to spot and enjoy whilst taking in the fresh air.

-On the Water – It might not be the sumer holidays but the May half term will hopefully bring good weather, pop on a dry suit on and find your sense of adventure, try kayaking, windsurfing, or paddle boarding.
-Or perhaps the simple things work for you; like a stroll along the shoreline, an ice-cream, or skimming stones.
+On the Water – It might not be the summer holidays but the October half term will hopefully bring some good weather, pop on a dry suit on and find your sense of adventure, try kayaking, windsurfing, or paddle boarding.
+Or perhaps the simple things work for you; like a stroll along the shoreline, an ice-cream (they're still nice in the autumn), or skimming stones.
 Fresh air is good for the soul, and it doesn’t always mean you have to dip into your pocket!
 You will also find that many of Dorset's beaches have saunas, so you can certainly warm up and cool down with a sea swim!

 Beach Sauna Dorset